SwarnaSunapral/Python/stage1/README.md

 ''' code
 name = "Swarna"
 age = 21                ---------// here '=' is a assignmnet value.
 21 is getting stored in age variable
-                                    age1 = age ( here age will be stored in age1 i.e, 21
+                                    age1 = age ( here age will be stored in age1 i.e, 21 )
-print("My name is:", name)
+- print("My name is:", name)
-print("My age is:", age)
+- print("My age is:", age)
-              //output = My name is : Swarna
+- output = My name is : Swarna
-                         My age is : 21
+- My age is : 21

-                       ----Rules for Identifiers----
+Rules for Identifiers
+---
 1. Identifiers can be the combination of
                                   . a - z
                                   .
 A - Z